WEEKLY UPDATE: GSU’s COVID-19 Numbers

 By Rebecca Munday, Editor

 Georgia Southern University released updated COVID-19 case numbers on Monday, Sept.
-28. GSU continued to see both confirmed and self-reported case numbers drop over the last week.
+28. GSU continues to see a drop in cases for the sixth week in a row.

-The week of Sept.
-21-27 was the first week of the semester that the university confirmed cases were in the single digits.
-The university only confirmed three cases all week.
-The university only documented 16 self-reported cases, down 25 from last week.
+This week was the first week the university saw two days on which no cases were reported on Sept.
+29 and Oct.
+4.

-To add to the good news, Sept.
-27 marked the second day this semester that no cases were reported on either campus.
+In the week between Sept.
+28-Oct.
+4, the university only confirmed one case.
+Self-reported cases dropped by five.

 For more details about the COVID-19 statistics, see the chart below or visit COVID-19 Exposure and Health Alerts.
 Check back next week for a new update on the university’s COVID-19 statistics.